What is Functional Medicine?

 Genetic make-up – Although individual genes may make you more susceptible to some diseases, your DNA is not an unchanging blueprint for your life.
 Emerging research shows that your genes may be influenced by everything in your environment, as well as your experiences, attitudes, and beliefs.
 That means it is possible to change the way genes are activated and expressed.

 Through assessment of these underlying causes and triggers of dysfunction, the functional medicine practitioner is able to understand how key processes are affected.
 These are the body’s processes that keep you alive.
 Some occur at the cellular level and involve how cells function, repair, and maintain themselves.
-These processes are related to larger biological functions, such as
+These processes are related to larger biological functions.

 All of these processes are influenced by both environmental factors and your genetic make-up; when they are disturbed or imbalanced, they lead to symptoms, which can lead to disease if effective interventions are not applied.

 Immune system function

 Digestion and absorption of nutrients and the health of the digestive tract

 ©2009 The Institute for Functional Medicine.
 Used with permission granted by The Institute for Functional Medicine, www.functionalmedicine.org.
 No part of this content may be reproduced or transmitted in any form or by any means without the express written consent of The Institute for Functional Medicine, except as permitted by applicable law.
 The Institute for Functional Medicine is not affiliated with Sanoviv Medical Institute.

 This license is non transferable and may be revoked by the Institute for Functional Medicine at any time for any reason.

 Subscribe to Our Newsletter